camlab-bioml/steinbock_snakemake/README.md

-# Steinbock-snakemake v0.0.1
+# Steinbock-snakemake v0.0.2

 ## Pipeline overview
 This steinbock pipeline uses mesmer to segment cells and nuclei, generate neighbors and finally outputs files required for downstream analysis.

 ![DAG](dag.png)

-## Set-up pipeline environment (via conda, pipenv)
+## Set-up pipeline environment (via conda, pip)

-We will first set up the pipeline environment via conda.
+We will first set up the pipeline environment via conda and pip.
 This will install all dependencies including snakemake and singularity for use.

 ```
 git clone https://github.com/ttj131/steinbock_snakemake && cd steinbock_snakemake # clone git repo, then move into the pipeline folder.